joestubbs/coe379L-sp24/docs/unit02/decision_tree_and_random_forrest.rst

   a node a leaf node when deciding whether to further split a node.
 It can be considered a stopping condition for the algorithm.
 If the number of samples at a node is greater than this number, then the algorithm will continue to try and split the node further.
+* ``class_weight``: The weights for each target class to use when deciding whether to split a node.
+By default, equal weights of value ``1`` are used for all target class labels, but for imbalanced datasets that have a greater proportion of one class than another, it can be useful to offset this with non-equal weights (typically, one would give the overrepresented class less weight).

 We'll use cross validation with 5 folds to find the optimal values for these hyperparameters.
 Recall the GridSearchCV convenience class to search the hyperparameter space.